If a decision is made to charge someone with an offence, it is of fundamental importance that the correct offence is charged.

 If the CPS incorrectly charges the lesser offence, that could mean the perpetrator of a very serious assault ends up being sentenced to weeks in custody when the offence was worthy of months or years in custody had the alternative (more appropriate) charge been laid.

-Bearing in mind the normal health warning that you can't always rely on the completeness or accuracy of reports in the local press, on the basis of the limited information available this case has the distinct whiff of ABH about it - the victim suffered a broken nose in a vicious, unprovoked assault that was filmed and uploaded to social media presumably for the entertainment of others - yet the perpetrator was only charged with and sentenced for the lesser offence.
+Bearing in mind the normal health warning that you can't always rely on the completeness or accuracy of reports in the local press, on the basis of the limited information available this case has the distinct whiff of at least ABH about it - the victim suffered a broken nose in a vicious, unprovoked assault that was filmed and uploaded to social media presumably for the entertainment of others - yet the perpetrator was only charged with and sentenced for the lesser offence.

 Trust me that this is not an isolated example of charge deflation.
 As the earlier examples demonstrate, there have been other cases where ABH has been downgraded to assault by beating, seemingly for the sake of expedience or convenience.
 Such decisions are simply wrong.